 Spring in Japan

-Spring is the famous Cherry Blossom season, or Sakura, as it’s known in Japan.
+Spring is the famous Cherry Blossom season, or Sakura, as it’s locally known, which makes it one of the best times to visit Japan.
 The end of April and beginning of May is known as ‘golden week’ in Japan and it’s the busiest time to travel for tourists and locals alike thanks to a number of public holidays.
-Expect crowds on public transport and at most sites if you travel in Spring.
+Expect crowds on public transport and at most sites if you travel in spring.
 There’s minimal rainfall and mild temperatures, so if you decide to battle the crowds for a look at the gorgeous cherry blossoms, you’ll be blessed with fair weather.

 Summer in Japan